atlosdotorg/atlos/platform/README.md

 G <--> F
 ```

-If you're familiar with Atlos, you know that archival is a bit part of what we do.
+If you're familiar with Atlos, you know that archival is a big part of what we do.
 But notice that there is no archiver component to the diagram above!
 That's because archival is directly integrated into the Atlos web application itself.
 We archive from the very same set of instances from which we serve user requests.
 This design simplicity helps us avoid difficult-to-deploy (and expensive!) cloud infrastructure.

 ### Where is this deployed?